ashutoshmjain/shutri/tech-specs.md

 *   **Unit Tests:** For individual functions in each module (e.g., parsing time-stamps, validating project files).
 *   **Integration Tests:** For workflows that involve multiple modules (e.g., the full import-transcribe-export process).
 These tests will use mock objects for the Gemini API to avoid making real network requests.
 *   **End-to-End Tests:** A suite of shell scripts that will test the `shutri` CLI from the user's perspective, using small, sample MP3 files.
+All end-to-end tests will be conducted on a reference Debian-based Linux environment to ensure stability and correctness on the target platform.

 ---